BackupTheBerlios/deepamehta-svn/trunk/README.txt

     2.0b5                 cm-2.15.sql
     2.0b6                 cm-2.16.sql
     2.0b7                 cm-2.17.sql

-If your currently installed version is e.g. DeepaMehta 2.0b7, you only have to apply the patch "cm-2.17.sql".
+    2.0b8-rc4             cm-2.18.sql
+    rev346-20080910       cm-2.19.sql

-If your currently installed version is e.g. DeepaMehta 2.0b5, apply the patches 2.15, 2.16 and 2.17 (in the correct order).
+If your currently installed version is e.g. DeepaMehta 2.0b7, you have to apply the patches 2.17, 2.18, and 2.19 (in the correct order).

 To input the data of a single patch enter the following command (the patch "cm-2.17.sql" will be used here):

     ./run.sh patchdb -Dpatch=install/db/patches/cm-2.17.sql

 For security reasons you will be asked if you really want to apply that spezific patch, and the concerned database will be displayed.
 To apply the chosen patch enter 'y' and press "Return".

     [echo] You are about to apply the patch install/db/patches/cm-2.17.sql to the database DeepaMehta (user 'dm', password 'dm').
     ...